 LLM Employment Law - Part-time

-An online Master of Laws (LLM) is a postgraduate degree designed to enhance your academic legal knowledge, particularly focusing on specific areas of interest.
-Specially designed for law and non-law graduates who want to gain a Master’s qualification in law, this online course focuses specifically on developing an in-depth knowledge of Employment Law in practice.
+A Master of Laws (LLM) is a postgraduate degree designed to enhance your academic legal knowledge, particularly focusing on specific areas of interest.
+Specially designed for law and non-law graduates who want to gain a Master’s qualification in law, the LLM Employment Law will provide you with the opportunity to explore issues surrounding employment law in the UK.

 The law in context